iwona-pekala/a11y-bug-fixes/html/button/how-to-break-button.md

 ```

 ## Focus indicator
 Browsers provide the default focus indicator for each focusable element, including the `<button>`.
-Do not add CSS that makes focus indicator not visible when a button is focused.
-Add own focus indicator if the default one is removed.
+- Do not add CSS that makes focus indicator not visible.
+- Add own focus indicator if the default one is removed.

 ## Enter and Space
 Any `<button>` with onclick event, can be activated with Enter and Space as well.
 Custom keyboard events for Enter/Space shouldn't be added.
 The outcome might be following:
 - The button's action might be performed twice.
 - The button might be impossible to activate with screen readers on.
+- The button's action might be performed for any key (Example: The Tab key may activate the button)

 **✖ Do NOT do this**
 ```